Satinder Satti: Career

-Satinder Satti did her graduation from RR Bawa DAV College, Batala and then master's degree in law from Guru Nanak Dev University, Amritsar.
-Starting as anchor at Guru Nanak Dev University Youth Festivals Satinder Satti went on to anchor shows on Doordarshan, Alpha Punjabi, E.T.C. and PTC channels.
+Satinder Satti got her bachelor's degree from RR Bawa DAV College, Batala and then her master's degree in law from Guru Nanak Dev University, Amritsar.
+Starting as an anchor at Guru Nanak Dev University Youth Festivals, Satinder Satti went on to anchor shows on Doordarshan, Alpha Punjabi, E.T.C. and PTC channels.
 Satinder Satti has also performed many shows and events to raise funds for needy people in Punjab.
 She has two music albums to her credit Moh and Peeng.
 Satti released an anthology of poetry Anjammiya Both (unborn child), a collection of poems.
 Her book was launched by Punjabi poet Surjit Patar.